 You advisor form and all instructor forms, your petition, supporting documentation and personal statement will be provided to the CCAS SSC Committee for review and approval (or disapproval).
 PLEASE NOTE: If you are missing any documentation, your application will be considered incomplete and will not be accepted.

-The Scholastic Standing Committee petition for a retroactive course withdrawal is an academic action only.
+The Scholastic Standing Committee petition for a retroactive semester withdrawal is an academic action only.
 If your request is approved it will help your cumulative GPA average only.
 All students need to communicate and keep in touch with Financial Aid concerning financial aid deadlines and federal financial aid guidelines.

 Generally, the following WILL constitute grounds for acceptance of a withdrawal petition: